yuekaizhang/dynamo/docs/guides/dynamo_deploy/k8s_metrics.md

 ## Overview

-This guide provides a walkthrough for collecting and visualizing metrics from Dynamo components using the Prometheus Operator stack.
-The Prometheus Operator provides a powerful and flexible way to configure monitoring for Kubernetes applications through custom resources like PodMonitors, making it easy to automatically discover and scrape metrics from Dynamo components.
+This guide provides a walkthrough for collecting and visualizing metrics from Dynamo components using the kube-prometheus-stack.
+The kube-prometheus-stack provides a powerful and flexible way to configure monitoring for Kubernetes applications through custom resources like PodMonitors, making it easy to automatically discover and scrape metrics from Dynamo components.

 ## Prerequisites

 ### Install Dynamo Operator
 Before setting up metrics collection, you'll need to have the Dynamo operator installed in your cluster.
 Follow our [Installation Guide](../dynamo_deploy/dynamo_cloud.md) for detailed instructions on deploying the Dynamo operator.

-### Install Prometheus Operator
+### Install kube-prometheus-stack
-If you don't have an existing Prometheus setup, you'll need to install the Prometheus Operator.
-The Prometheus Operator introduces custom resources that make it easy to deploy and manage Prometheus monitoring in Kubernetes:
+If you don't have an existing Prometheus setup, you'll likely want to install the kube-prometheus-stack.
+This is a collection of Kubernetes manifests that includes the Prometheus Operator, Prometheus, Grafana, and other monitoring components in a pre-configured setup.
+The stack introduces custom resources that make it easy to deploy and manage monitoring in Kubernetes:

 - `PodMonitor`: Automatically discovers and scrapes metrics from pods based on label selectors
 - `ServiceMonitor`: Similar to PodMonitor but works with Services